 As research by Wistia shows, videos under two minutes long get the most engagement.

 You can use a video contest to increase subscribers on your YouTube channel by creating videos announcing and promoting the giveaway. – Raffle Press

-While developing your video contest concept, it’s wise to create a challenge/competition for your followers to participate in.
+While developing your video contest concept, creating a challenge/competition for your followers to participate in is wise.